 However, this did take a long time and it was tedious.
 The profit worked out to less than 60 coins per pack.

-Have you tried the BPM this year?
+Have you tried the FIFA 22 BPM yet?
 How did you get on?
 Let me know in the comments below.